mrspeaker/ld29/README.md

 ## NOtes:

-Metal Meter Simulator: seek your fortune below the surface

 Use your mouse to draw search patterns.
 When you find something, double click to dig.
 Spend your findings on expanding the business.